Chrome 56 Quietly Added Bluetooth Snitch API

 Breaks what, everything's standards compliant.
 If a firefox update ever breaks the software I just switch to chrome.
 I use firefox because I have a configuration suite that sets up everything automatically for me.
 Manual configuration is still possible with any other browser.

-Connected devices (Score:3)
+Connected devices (Score:4, Insightful)

 I'll be honest, I just don't get the appeal.
 What the fuck do my appliances need connectivity for?